Note: This is the first quarter of a spring-summer-fall program.

 *If conditions allow, the following activities will happen in person: science Lab, and outdoor, on-campus activities.

-Students planning to take this program who are receiving financial aid should contact financial aid early to develop a financial aid plan that includes summer 2021.
+Students receiving financial aid should contact financial aid early to develop a financial aid plan that includes Summer 2022.

-Please contact Karen Hill (firstname.lastname@example.org) to receive an application.
-Applications received by the spring Academic Fair (March 3, 2021) will be given priority.
-After Academic Fair, applications will be reviewed as submitted and qualified students will be accepted until the program fills.
-Students will be individually notified about their acceptance via their Evergreen email address.
-New students accepted in summer with signature.
-No new students will be accepted in fall.
+Please contact the faculty to receive an application.
+Applications received by the spring Academic Fair will be given priority.
+After Academic Fair, applications will be reviewed as submitted and students will be accepted until the program fills.
+Students will be individually notified by email of their acceptance into this program.

 Course Reference Numbers